This week I have been talking buckets. Different buckets but all 3 play their part in a balanced life.

 If you can’t change it what did you learn from it?

-Chuck it in the ‘Phucket’ bucket and move on.
+Sometimes, the best response is to chuck it in the ‘Phucket’ bucket, and move on.

 The Bucket List

 As well as having a ‘tap’ that releases the stress, it is good to have positive areas of focus to work towards.